Egypt Profile

 Next

 Mohamed Morsi, an Islamist affiliated with the Muslim Brotherhood organisation, was then elected president on 24th June 2012 however he was removed from office in a further coup d'etat on 3rd July 2013 by, amongst others, General Abdel Fattah el-Sisi.
-The following year Sisi retired from his military career and announced he would run for office in the 2014 presidential election. which saw him win with a 97% landslide victory in the vote.
+The following year el-Sisi retired from his military career and announced he would run for office in the 2014 presidential election. which saw him win with a 97% landslide victory in the vote.
+Under President el-Sisi's leadership (below), Egypt has focused on strengthening state institutions and ensuring security, which is often presented as crucial for national development and for attracting foreign investment, essential for the nation's progress and the well-being of its large population.
+This emphasis on maintaining a secure environment is paramount in its strategic planning and governance.

-With a population of 111 million (2022) (representing a significant rise from the estimated 3 million when Napoleon invaded the country in 1798), Egypt is in position 105th out of 191 countries and territories in 2021 wn ranked in terms of life expectancy, literacy, access to knowledge and the living standards of a country.
-According to the most recent data for 2017-18, almost one third of Egypt's people live below the poverty line although, as ever, there are vast discrepancies in wealth distribution.
+With a population of 118.4 million (2025) (representing a significant rise from the estimated 3 million when Napoleon invaded the country in 1798), Egypt is in 100th place out of 193 countries and territories in 2025 when ranked in terms of life expectancy, literacy, access to knowledge and the living standards of a country.
+According to the World Bank, 33.5% of Egypt's people live below the poverty line although, as ever, there are vast discrepancies in wealth distribution.

 Volunteer